NVIDIAGameWorks/NVIDIAImageScaling/README.md

 - The output texture must be in read/write state.
 Unordered Access View (UAV) in DirectX
 - The coefficients texture for NVScaler must be in read state.
 Shader Resource View (SRV) in DirectX
 - The configuration variables must be passed as constant buffer.
 Constant Buffer View (CBV) in DirectX
-- The sampler for texture pixel sampling.
-Linear clamp SamplerState in Direct
+- The sampler for texture pixel sampling must use linear filter interpolation and clamp to edge addressing mode